-Weight of Evidence:

-This pollutant is being considered for removal from the section 303(d) list under section 4.1 of the Listing Policy.
-Under section 4.1 a single line of evidence is necessary to assess listing status.
+Weight of Evidence: This pollutant is being considered for removal from the section 303(d) list under section 4.1 of the Listing Policy.
+Under section 4.1 a single line of

 One line of evidence is available in the administrative record to assess this pollutant.
 Several of the samples exceed the water quality objective but some of the data was questionable due to a possible bias (higher diazinon conc) from the ELISA method and as such could not be used in this assessment.
 Out of 91 samples, 15 were considered to be "questionable".
 Of the 15 "questionable" samples, none were in exceedance and these were not used when assessing this water body for this pollutant.